+The LDA Board may approve an amount in the annual budget for travel, meals and entertainment costs.
+The LDA's periodic financial statements reported to the Board shall include a separate line item accounting for travel, meals and entertainment expenses.
 The LDA's policy on reimbursement of business expenses shall be as set forth in the LDA's Employee Handbook, Section VII., "Expense Reimbursement".
 (Attached).
 As authorized by Title 5 MRSA Section 13080 B. 5., members of the LDA Board of Trustees are entitled to receive reimbursement for necessary expenditures, including travel expenses, incurred in carrying out their duties.
 Reimbursement for such expenses shall be governed by the policies in the Employee Handbook applicable to employees.